Castevet: Other projects

 Hock went on to form Psalm Zero with former Extra Life singer Charlie Looker although he is no longer with that group.
 He has also put out a solo guitar record.
 McMaster's current projects include Krallice and Geryon.

 Musical style

 The band's musical style has been described as "proggy black metal" and "math-metal".
 The band's debut album featured a fusion of "black metal and noisecore."
 Phil Freeman of Allmusic also stated that the album "takes the tremolo guitar picking and thundering-hooves drumming of black metal and weds them to complex, interlocking riff structures more akin to progressive thrash."
-The band's second album, Obsian, was described as "metal built on math-rock foundations" by Grayson Currin of Pitchfork Media.
+The band's second album, Obsian, was described as "metal built on math rock foundations" by Grayson Currin of Pitchfork Media.
 It incorporated influences ranging from punk rock, ambient music, post-hardcore and death metal.

-The music of the band features "death growls akin to hardcore and death metal, unusual chord voicings and polyrhythmic drumming."
+The music of the band features "unusual chord voicings and polyrhythmic drumming."
 The basslines of the latest bassist were compared to jazz-fusion music and the works of King Crimson.
+The vocals consist of a throaty shout-growl.